irtf-spacerg/.github/profile/README.md

 # IRTF SPACERG
 **Systems and Protocol Aspects for Circumstellar Environments Research Group**

-> To-be proposed research group.
+> Proposed research group.
 > Exploring architecture and protocol challenges for the next generation of aerospace networks.

 ---

 ## 🌌 Scope & Motivation

-**SPACERG** investigates systems and protocols for **aerospace networks** — including satellites (LEO/MEO/GEO), HAPS, drones, and cislunar platforms.
+**SPACERG** investigates systems and protocols for **aerospace networks** — including satellites (LEO/MEO/GEO) and cislunar platforms.
 These environments pose unique challenges, such as:

 - High-speed mobility and dynamic topologies
 - Harsh constraints on energy, computation, and bandwidth